 Verify floor, foundation or suspension support can support the total unit weight, including accessory weights.
 Unit must be level in both horizontal axes to support the unit and reduce noise and vibration from the unit.
-If unit is to be installed in areas without sufficient ventilation, provide venting from all pressure relief outlets to outdoors in accordance with ASHRAE 15 requirements.

 For units with supplementary electric heat installed with free air discharge, the supply air discharge opening must be located a minimum of 1.83 meters (6 feet) above the finished floor.